Flux-Point-Studios/prorated-sub-service/TESTING.md

-# TALOS Subscription Service Testing Guide
+# AGENT Subscription Service Testing Guide

-This document provides instructions for testing the TALOS Subscription Service on the Cardano preprod testnet.
+This document provides instructions for testing the AGENT Subscription Service on the Cardano preprod testnet.

 ## Prerequisites